isc-projects/bind9/doc/notes/notes-current.rst

   restoring UNIX-domain socket support or by formally declaring them to be obsolete in the control channel.
 [GL #1759]

+- Statistics channels have also been updated to use the new BIND network manager API.
+[GL #2022]

 Feature Changes
 ~~~~~~~~~~~~~~~